MichaelCurrin/dev-cheatsheets/cheatsheets/containers/docker_compose.md

 docker-compose up -d
 ```

-Stop the containers.
-This can be done from another terminal tab if needed.
+Stop the containers - this can be done from another terminal tab if needed.

 ```sh
 docker-compose stop
 ```

-## Delte
+## Delete

 Stop and delete containers.
 Warning - you will lose any data in the container.